white-lab/protocols/legacy/homogenization.md

     2. Check tube for visible chunks of tissue, apply additional 10 second pulses as needed.
 9. Take a 50 μL aliquot for [BCA](bca.md) protein quantification.
-10. Place aliquot and full lysate on dry ice, transfer full lysate to -80 °C freezer.
+10. Place aliquot and full lysate on dry ice, transfer full lysate to -80°C freezer.
-11. Centrifuge lysate aliquot down at 4000 rpm, 4 °C for 5 minutes prior to BCA assay.
+11. Centrifuge lysate aliquot down at 4000 rpm, 4°C for 5 minutes prior to BCA assay.
-12. Centrifuge full lysate down at 4000 rpm, 4 °C for 20 minutes prior to reduction, alkylation, and digestion steps.
+12. Centrifuge full lysate down at 4000 rpm, 4°C for 20 minutes prior to reduction, alkylation, and digestion steps.